 Argyle Avenue is the lane that goes along West Vancouver near the waterfront, connecting Ambleside with John Lawson Park.

-Normally it’s a small roadway for cars and bicycles with parking along the side, but during the Harmony Arts Festival it’s set up with rows of market stalls with artists selling their works.
-Also, at various spots along the way between John Lawson Park and Ambleside there are places to buy food, see art displays and take in art demonstrations.
-Argyle Avenue is also where you’ll find the festival’s Beachside Patio.
+It’s normally a small roadway for cars and bicycles with parking along the side, but it’s set up with rows of market stalls with artists selling their works during the Harmony Arts Festival.

 Harmony Arts Festival Tips